nicolaschan/minecraft-backup/README.md

 -e    Compression file extension, exclude leading "." (default: gz) -f    Output file name (default is the timestamp)
 -h    Shows this help text
--i    Input directory (path to world folder)
--l    Compression level (default: 3)
+-i    Input directory (path to world folder, use -i once for each world) -l    Compression level (default: 3)
 -m    Maximum backups to keep, use -1 for unlimited (default: 128) -o    Output directory